Are Landlords or Tenants Responsible for Keeping Your Building Pest-Free?

 When it comes to dealing with pest control issues in New York City, the mutual rights and responsibilities of landlords and tenants can often cause confusion, headaches, and miscommunication.

+Between the landlord and tenant, who is responsible for pest control?
 Who is responsible for preventing, monitoring, and solving pest problems in your building?

 What are the landlord’s responsibilities regarding pest control?